 In fact this principle works for pretty much everything – you wear 20% of your wardrobe 80% of the time, 80% of your enquiries will come from 20% of your marketing, 80% of your income will come from 20% of your clients, 80% of your stress will come from 20% of your friends/family/clients/colleagues etc.

-The objective is to focus on enhancing the 20% that is working and eliminate, mitigate or reduce the 20% that isn’t.
+The objective is to focus on enhancing what’s working, and eliminate, mitigate or reduce anything that isn’t.

 So if you have a client or manager who you like working with (either because of the tasks they give you or because of the way they communicate etc) then you need to study them hard so you can replicate them.